levidyrek/dice-roller/README.md

 # Dice Roller #

-Dice Roller is a command line application (currently in progress) that simulates dice rolls for the dice specified by the user and outputs the results.
+Dice Roller is a command line application that simulates dice rolls for the dice specified by the user and outputs the results.